Neshama Quest for Adults

 • Deep Nature Connection: With five days away from the business of life, youโ€™ll be guided by our mentors to ground your nervous system, greet the spirit that animates the natural world, and reach deeper in connection with your soul.

-• Shabbat in the wilderness: This is a chance to truly rest and enjoy.
-We will take the Shabbat as a time to restore our bodies, minds, and spirits.
-We will light the candles, enjoy meals together, and find time to be together and have time in quietude.
+• Shabbat in the wilderness: This is a chance to truly rest, receive and enjoy.
+We take the Shabbat as a time to restore our bodies, minds, and spirits.
+We light the candles, enjoy meals together, sing, and integrate our full lives.ย ย

 Watch this video to hear about what to expect from previous Neshama Quest participants.